Nissan Rogue: 2011 model year update

 Changes to the Rogue include redesigned exterior featuring a new front fascia and grille, new front and rear spoilers, redesigned gauges recolored from orange to black, redesigned center dash for addition of the navigation system, new low rolling resistance tires (available with the 17-inch aluminum-alloy wheels) and a new under-body cover.

 The Rogue S Krōm Edition is a version of Rogue S with more aggressive styling, sport-tuned exhaust, 18-inch polished wheels and tires, a unique grille and bumper with fog lamps, and other styling tweaks.
 The vehicle was unveiled at the 23rd Annual International Z Car Convention in Nashville.

 US models went on sale at Nissan dealers nationwide beginning 13 August 2010.
 Early models include S and SV.

 Equipment

-The SV is available with an optional SL package, adding leather seats, touch screen navigation system and 18" alloy wheels, along with other premium features.
+The SV is available with an optional SL package, adding leather seats, touch screen navigation system and 18-inch alloy wheels, along with other premium features.